AI-Enablement-Academy/data-maturity-studio/README.md

 # Data Maturity Studio

-Deterministic diagnostics for people analytics maturity, root-cause analysis, and the path to DRL 7.
+Deterministic diagnostics for people analytics maturity, root-cause analysis, and the path to DRL 7, with an optional Groq-backed report assistant.

 This project ships two public tools from one shared Next.js codebase: